Multisensory Reading Clinic

 -

-Secondary consequences mean that the students with dyslexia who cannot and do not read very much and are not “wired” to learn language easily, often have related problems such as learning the meaning of words and comprehending academic language as they progress through the grades
+Secondary consequences mean that students with dyslexia who cannot or do not read very much, and who are not “wired” to learn language easily, often have related problems such as learning the meaning of words and comprehending academic language as they progress through the grades.

 Who is dyslexic?